ZKBitcoinToken/zkBitcoin-Testnet-Linux-Paymaster-Miner/README.md

 TO RUN SCRIPT OPEN TERMINAL IN FOLDER AND TYPE

-chmod u+x 1runPayMaster_and_Miner.sh  or right click the file -> Properities -> Permissions and check "Allow executing file as Program"
+chmod u+x 1zkBTCMiner.sh  or right click the file -> Properities -> Permissions and check "Allow executing file as Program"

-chmod u+x testing_justPayMaster.sh or right click the file -> Properities -> Permissions and check "Allow executing file as Program"
+chmod u+x 1zkBTCMiner.sh or right click the file -> Properities -> Permissions and check "Allow executing file as Program"

-./1runPayMaster_and_Miner.sh
+.1zkBTCMiner

-to run the miner + paymaster
+to run the miner

 or

-./testing_justPayMaster.sh

-to test PayMaster script

-or

-./1ZKBTC_No_Paymaster.sh
+./1zkBTCMiner.sh

-Mines normally using your eth account to mint the tokens with no paymaster
+Mines normally using your eth account to mint the tokens

 It should run!